 The Mini 12 was added to the CRYA class registry several years ago.

-He can be contacted using this form.
+Mike Ingham is the Class Secretary, and he can be contacted using this form.

 In Memoriam – FRANK W. SCOTT – 1937 – 2019